Ally McBeal season 5: Cast

 The fifth season had twelve major roles receive star billing, the most out of all of the seasons.
 Calista Flockhart as Ally McBeal, Greg Germann as Richard Fish, Peter MacNicol as John Cage, Jane Krakowski as Elaine Vassal, Vonda Shepard as herself, Portia de Rossi as Nelle Porter and Lucy Liu as Ling Woo all returned to the main cast.

-Robert Downey, Jr.'s Larry Paul was intended to be a main character in the fifth season.
+Robert Downey Jr.'s Larry Paul was intended to be a main character in the fifth season.
 The season arc had already been planned out, revolving around the married life of Larry and Ally, which had to be rewritten following Downey's arrest on drug charges.

 Cast members Peter MacNicol and Lucy Liu only signed on for a certain number of episodes and were subsequently written out.
 MacNicol agreed to return on recurring status and stayed until the show's finale, whereas Liu was unable to return during the final episodes of the season due to her conflicting filming commitments for the film Charlie's Angels: Full Throttle.
 Former cast members Gil Bellows, Courtney Thorne-Smith and Lisa Nicole Carson returned for the finale.

 The new cast members introduced in the season premiere were Julianne Nicholson as Jenny Shaw, Josh Hopkins as Raymond Millbury and James Marsden as Glenn Foy.
 Nicholson and Marsden's characters proved unpopular with the fans and were written out mid-season, while new character named Maddie Harrington, played by Hayden Panettiere was added to the regular cast.
 Regina Hall was upgraded to contract status after recurring during the previous season.

 Various supporting characters from the previous seasons returned to reprise their recurring roles, including Albert Hall as Judge Seymore Walsh, John Michael Higgins as Steven Milter, and Renée Elise Goldsberry, Vatrena King and Sy Smith as the backup singers for Vonda Shepard.
 Jon Bon Jovi was added to the cast mid-season as Victor Morrison, Ally's new love interest, but was written out before the finale.
 Josh Groban returned as guest star Malcolm Wyatt.
 Barry Humphries, Matthew Perry and Christina Ricci all had recurring roles during the season.
 Elton John, Mariah Carey and Barry White appeared as performers at the bar.
 Shepard was offered to sing the theme song "Searchin' My Soul" from start to finish in the final episode, but she turned it down.
+Boz Scaggs also appeared as himself in the season premiere to sing "It's Over", hearkening back to a recurring joke from season 2.